YIZHE12/DataScienceMakeEasy/deep learning/README.md

 1   0  -1
 ```

 For a N x N image, with a f x f filter, after convolution, the new image size is (N-f+1) x (N-f+1).
 If you choose 'valid', meaning no padding, 'same', means padded to same shape, which means p = f+1 /2.
 When padding is applied, then the new image size is (N-f+2p-1) ^2.
 Stride means jump and skip, which will have new image size (((N-f+2p)/d + 1) ^2, where in case it is not an int, you need to round it down.
+The benefit of stride is that it allows equal contribution to the later layer among each pixel.
+For example, if you don't use padding, the upper most left pixel will only be used one in the convolutional operation, while the middle of will be used multiple times.

 The number of filter (Fn) will be the number of your channels for the next CNN layer.
 Don't forget for each filter, there is one bias term (b).
 Therefore, for a 3x3x3 fitler, if you have 10 of them, the total number of training parameters are 3x3x3 + 10 = 280

+In CNN, the kernel's channel must matched the image channel.
+For example, for an RGB image, which has 3 channels, the filter must have 3 channel too, but you can have as many filter as your resource permitted.
 ```
 Filter size: f[l]
 Padding: p[l]